Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

-The uniform sampling means the algorithm that takes a budget $T$ as the input and equally allocates the budget to all the arms. \begin{proposition} Suppose we run the uniform sampling on a $n$-armed bandit with a budget $T$ and output the $s$ arms with the largest empirical rewards.
+\begin{proposition} Suppose we run the uniform sampling on a $n$-armed bandit with a budget $T$ and output the $s$ arms with the largest empirical rewards.
 Let $C_T(s,m',\eps)$ be the $(m',\eps)$-good arms of the output.
 Then,

+\end{proposition} This proposition is where our key contribution is rooted at.
+We show that our bound is tight for the uniform sampling in Section~\ref{sec-uniform-lb}.